GeoPyTool/GeoPyTool/docs/3 Installation.md

 ### Mac APP Update

-Drag the **UpdateGeoPython.sh** file into your terminal and hit the Enter key to run it.
+Go to the location inside the app file, `GeoPyTool.app/Contents/Resources/UpDateGeoPytool`.Double click on this file neamed UpDateGeoPytool at `GeoPyTool.app/Contents/Resources/`.
 It will update the GeoPyTool inside your GeoPyTool.app file.
 Remember that never modify any files directly under the same folder unless you are an expert on dealing with Python.

 ![Update the APP on macOS.](https://raw.githubusercontent.com/GeoPyTool/GeoPyTool/master/img/OSXUpdate.png)